This page provides answers to the following questions:

 The amount of benefits you receive under DUA is the same as what you would receive if you were eligible for traditional unemployment benefits.
 The maximum amount of time you can collect benefits is 26 weeks, or six months after the declaration of a “major disaster,” whichever comes first.

-- No longer have a job as a direct result of the disaster; or
+- Individuals must be unemployed or partially unemployed as a direct result of the major disaster;

 For more information about DUA see the following resources: